Aeris111/CS_song/README.md

 ## Notes on annotation guidelines

 - definition of spoken language
-  In casual and informal expressions, tends to be more dynamic
+- In casual and informal expressions, tends to be more dynamic.
 - definition of English
+- As some lyris maybe is onomatopoeia, like 'ha', 'oh'.
+And some are whole sentences and words.

 ## Organization of the data